Bw-Gigapet-4/BE/README.md

 Post foods: https://gigapetapi.herokuapp.com/api/add/:id add foods to list of foods per user you will need to put in user_id: req.params.id in the request body for this to work

+Put foods: https://gigapetapi.herokuapp.com/api/update/:id update food by id again you will need to put user_id: req.params.id in the request body as well as have the id itself returned in the request body

 Delete food: https://gigapetapi.herokuapp.com/api/remove/:id needs a food id to delete the food but the get foods should return that just fine